Wisdom guards my thoughts, my words, and my ways.”– Psalms 39:1

 4. Relinquish Control

 If you are a “planner”, then this can be difficult.
-(I know, because I have struggled with this for years… and often still do.)
-What I’ve learned?
+(I know, because I have struggled with this for years… and still do.)
+What have I learned?
 It’s okay to have goals and make plans to help you achieve them.
 Create calendars, checklists, to-do lists, and so on if that helps you, but remember to be “agile” and prepared to pivot when things change.
 Just know that there may be a greater plan at work—even greater than what you could imagine.

 We try to imagine how everything in our lives will play out.
 We also might fixate on how to solve all the world’s problems at once.
 However, remember that this is impossible for one person, nor is it solely your responsibility.
 Remember to slow down, focus on what is within your control, and take one moment at a time.